Paul Vincent Davis (puppeteer): Later recognition

 In 2014, Puppet Showplace Theater created the Paul Vincent Davis Award in his honor to recognize artistic excellence.
 In 2020, the Ballard Institute and Museum of Puppetry commemorated Davis with a major retrospective exhibition showcasing his puppets, sets, and storytelling legacy.
 In 2021, he received the National Capital Puppetry Guild’s Lifetime Achievement Award, complete with commendations from Governor Charlie Baker and First Lady Jill Biden.
 In 2023, UNIMA-USA honored him with a Special Citation, calling him “an Artist par Excellence of American Puppetry.”

 Personal life

 In 1976, at an international puppetry conference in Moscow, Davis met Mary Churchill, who became his artistic partner and lifelong companion.
 Churchill died in 1997.
 Davis died at his home in West Roxbury on August 4, 2025, at age 90.

 Legacy

-Davis is celebrated as a master craftsman of glove puppetry, a pioneer in serious dramatic puppetry, and a cornerstone of Boston's puppetry community.
-His design innovation, prolific creative output, and decades of mentorship have left a lasting footprint on American puppet theater.
+Davis is a glove puppetry performer and designer.
+He has contributed to the Boston puppetry community and the American puppet theater through his creative work and mentorship.